whoisjeeva/fetcher/README.md

 # Fetcher - A Human Friendly HTTP Library for Android

-Fetcher for human by human.
+Fetcher is for human by human.

 ![image](https://i.ibb.co/tpB7DqP/black-german-shepherd-d-4.jpg)